The Purple Gang (film): Reception

+Variety said "Skillful blending of newsreel and stock footage with excellent staged material gives it an atmosphere certain to engross and excite juve and adult audiences alike.
+It looks like a b.o. winner.
+Director Frank McDonald has avoided horror, and, with greater taste, concentrated on terror.
+Violent deaths abound in countless numbers, but the more explicit details of cruelty are omitted."

 Glenn Erickson of DVD Talk said, "The obvious hook with the true facts of The Purple Gang is the teen angle: in 1959 movie screens were awash with juvenile delinquency pictures.
 But the script as written sticks with gangster clichés, not adolescent angst."
 Dave Kehr of The New York Times wrote, "Produced by the cash-strapped independent Allied Artists, the film employs a minimally rendered period setting to provide cover for a more or less frank admiration (at least, up until the last reel) of youth in revolt: teenagers with tommy guns."